 Rand accuses “subjectivists” and others as treating the outer world as if it’s like clay to mold, when it isn’t—every object has a firm identity.
 Well, she does the same thing with the inner world.
 She wants you to mold that which shouldn’t be molded.
 She explicitly writes that, as previously quoted, if you don’t take the reins over shaping your subconscious, driving it before it drives you, you will have a “soul like a shapeless piece of clay” (The Romantic Manifesto, 26).
 Rand wants to mold that which shouldn’t be molded, and my argument is it results in harm.

 Rand was no Psychologist

-And Rand, though she advocates reason and objectivity, studied no humans in a disciplined way to make these enormous, sweeping conclusions.
+Although Rand advocates using reason and objectivity, she studied no humans in a disciplined way to make these enormous, sweeping conclusions.
 Rand plays psychologist, and she was lousy at it.
-Can Objectivists at least see this—that she had no disciplined study?
+Can we at least see this—that she had no disciplined study?
 Certainly not one in which she successfully treated people for issues related to their inner world.